The Dishman Family of Virginia

 6. [S1614] Dishman-King Family Bible Record, 1859-1914, Deaths, Image of Family Record page provided to father of Cynthia Connolly by William A. Hagey in 1990.

-7. [S1204] R & I No. 14, pp. 219-219a, division of estate of James McDaniel, dec'd, names Mary Simms, late widow of James McDaniel, Amanda and Mary McDaniel, children and heirs of James McDaniel, lot 1 to James Dishman, husband of Amanda McDaniel, lot 2 to John T. Dishman, husband of Mary McDaniel, and lot 3 to Benjamin Simms, husband of Mary Simms, her dower share.
+7. [S1204] Westmoreland County, Virginia, Probate Records and Inventories Book 14, 1829-1832: pp. 219-219a, James McDaniel estate division.
+Names Mary Simms, late widow of James McDaniel, Amanda and Mary McDaniel, children and heirs of James McDaniel, lot 1 to James Dishman, husband of Amanda McDaniel, lot 2 to John T. Dishman, husband of Mary McDaniel, and lot 3 to Benjamin Simms, husband of Mary Simms, her dower share.

 Samuel Marcus Dishman